-If a student neglects to settle her/his account, the University may also - apart from any other rights - hand over the account, including the collection fee, to an attorney for collection.
+If a student neglects to settle her/his account, the UFS may also - apart from any other rights - hand over the account to an attorney for collection and the student will be liable for the payment of the collection fee.
 A fee is payable if a student cancels all his/her modules before the programme control date.